poanetwork/poa-popa/README.md

 # oracles-dapps-proof-of-physical-address
 DApp for proof of physical address

-## How to test the current version
+## How to test the current version locally
 1. clone this repository
 ```
 git clone https://github.com/oraclesorg/oracles-dapps-proof-of-physical-address.git